 Kendon detailed observations of a number of greeting behaviors of humans in a social context, which became his foundation for a model of social greetings [Kendon 1990].
-He observed and videoed people as they greeted each other, where he analyzed the videos to identify people's non-verbal behaviors.
-What follows is a brief description of his team's observations, again oriented towards a western culture.
-This description is far from exhaustive, but (as with proxemics) suffices to influence our work on basic robot greeting behaviors as described in later sections.
-In essence, Kendon found that a typical exchange between two individuals who wish to greet each other follows a structure comprising phases; sighting, distance salutation, approach, close salutation, and finally a transition into the interaction.
-As we will see, there is an implicit element of proxemics in Kendon's findings: specific behaviors are observed at inexact, but predictable distances [Kendon 1990].
+He observed and videoed people as they greeted each other, where he analyzed the videos to identify people's nonverbal behaviors.
+What follows is a brief description of his team's observations, oriented towards a western culture.
+In essence, Kendon found that a typical exchange between two individuals who wish to greet each other follows a structure of mostly non-verbal communications comprising phases; sighting, distance salutation, approach, close salutation, and finally a transition into the interaction.